atomashpolskiy/bt/README.md

 ## Media

 * **[HABRAHABR.RU: Пишем свой BitTorrent клиент на базе библиотеки Bt](https://habrahabr.ru/post/350076/)** - Introductory article and demonstration of basic capabilities (in Russian)
+* **[SMARTSPATE.COM: How To Write Your Own BitTorrent Client By Using Bt Library](https://www.smartspate.com/how-to-write-your-own-bittorrent-client-by-using-bt-library/)** - English translation of the above article

 ## Prerequisites

 <sup>Currently, all peer connections are established via [encryption negotation protocol](http://wiki.vuze.com/w/Message_Stream_Encryption) (also called MSE handshake).
-Therefore, in order to be able to connect to peers you must install [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
+If you're using Oracle JDK ([pre 8u152](http://www.oracle.com/technetwork/java/javase/8u152-relnotes-3850503.html)), in order to be able to connect to peers you must install [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
 The reason for this requirement is that the [MSE RC4 cipher](http://wiki.vuze.com/w/Message_Stream_Encryption) uses 160 bit keys, while default Java installation allows at most 128 bit keys.</sup>

 ## Usage

-Most recent version available in Maven Central is **1.6**.
+Most recent version available in Maven Central is **1.7**.

 Declare the following dependencies in your project’s **pom.xml**: